MT-CTF/capturetheflag/mods/pvp/grenades/api.md

 	-- <obj> the grenade object
-	-- <name> the name of the player that threw the grenade -- return true to cause grenade explosion end,
+	-- <name> the name of the player that threw the grenade -- return true to cause grenade explosion
+	-- return "stop" to stop the grenade from moving end,
 	clock = 3, -- Optional, controls how long until grenade detonates.
 Default is 3 particle = { -- Adds particles in the grenade's trail